SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polydataModelSeg3D.md

 **Use 3D segmentation to create model:**

 	Click the button "Create Model..."
-	A dialog pops up, showing all avaiable groups
+	A dialog pops up, showing all available groups
-	Toggle on the checkboxs in the column "Use" for the 3D segmentation you want Click "OK"
+	Toggle on the check boxes in the column "Use" for the 3D segmentation you want Click "OK"

 <figure>